Killkase42/Metal-melting-Furnace/README.md

 # Metal-melting Furnace
-A custom-designed enclosure and propane torch used to melt various metals.
+A custom-designed and produced enclosure and propane torch used to melt various metals.
 # Initial-Planning
 The original goal of this project was to devise an easy method of casting aluminum to build other projects.
-With a melting point around seven hundred-degrees celcius, it was determined early that a standard fire or low-pressure torch would not suffice for this purpose.
-Therefore, it was known that a pressurised fuel or oxygen had to be supplied.
+With a melting point around 700 degrees, a standard fire or low-pressure torch would not suffice for this purpose.
+Therefore, a pressurised fuel or oxygen had to be supplied.
 Additionally, some sort of insulated container was needed to trap the immense heat necessary.

-An additional requirement of this project was to procure all materials used from as basic a form as practical.
+An additional requirement of this project was to use as basic materials as practical.
 This was done to reduce the project's cost in addition to provide knowledge of material properties and working techniques.
 # First Prototype
 The first prototype was a forced-air charcoal-burning furnace made in the ground.
 It had to be destroyed before this log was written, so only drawings are available.
 The reason such a setup was considered was for its ease of construction; it was a proof-of-concept.

-As per the following drawing, the plan comprised an insulating earthen cavity, a fire fed by wood or charcoal, and a blower that supplied the fuel with sufficient oxygen to burn as hot as possible.
+The plan comprised an insulating earthen cavity, a fire fed by wood or charcoal, and a blower that supplied the fuel with sufficient oxygen to burn as hot as possible.
-(first drawing)

-This design did fufill its purpose, albeit just barely.
-The aluminum produced was not of great volume or quality (mixed in with slag) and the process of use was very awkward.
+[first drawing]

 Advantages
 - Able to melt aluminum